Nuitka/Nuitka/README.txt

 Contributors to Nuitka
 ~~~~~~~~~~~~~~~~~~~~~~

 Thanks go to these individuals for their much valued contributions to Nuitka.
+Contributors
+have the license to use Nuitka for their own code even if Closed Source.

-The order is
-sorted by time.
+The order is sorted by time.

 - Li Xuan Ji: Contributed patches for general portability issue and enhancements to the
   environment variable settings.